C38C/open_spectral_sensing/README.md

 <h3>Automatic</h3>

 Automatic capture is when you plug in the device, and start recording via the ```START_RECORDING``` menu option in ```dock.py```.
 The recording interval must be set.
 Recording will last until stopped via the dock program, or if power is lost.

-<h3>Automatic timed start and stop</h3>

-This mode is for creating a start and end time for datapoint capture.
-You can schedule a recording to start, and/or end.

 <h3>Manual capture</h3>